-HHS 111/112 and 221 The College Experience I/II and Career Pathways Development credit 1-2 hrs.
+HHS 111/112 and 221 The College Experience I/II and Career Pathways Development

 (Course descriptions are in the Academic Department Cross-Disciplinary Courses section of the catalogue.)

 PSY 213 Careers in Psychology (DESIGNATED SERVICE-LEARNING COURSE)

 This course is designed to provide the student with career guidance and an overview of current trends in psychology.
 Topics include types of careers available and required preparation for careers.